theanalyst/fosdem19-rgw/slides.md

 + Geographical redundancy with async data replication*
 + Data is replicated across zones, within zonegroups.
 Realms can partition data in to namespaces.
++ There is a master zone which will be the source of truth for all metadata
 + Built on principle that data changes are frequent, metadata changes not so much
-+ There is a master zone which will be the source of truth for all metadata
 + Data CP in local cluster, AP in remote

 --

-### Async Export?
++ Under the hood, done via logs for data, metadata changes and then the remote zone syncs the objects.

-Since we have the ability to notify the remote zone on data changes, an we utilize this for further external services?
++ Since we have the ability to notify the remote zone on data changes, can we utilize this for further external services?

 ---